-When we come to the final section, verses 10-12, Isaiah mixes the two elements.
-He describes both the redeeming and reigning activities of the Servant.
-But He does so from a different slant.
+When we come to the final section of Isaiah 53, verses 10-12, Isaiah looks at the cross from a different slant.
 In the previous verses Isaiah emphasized what the cross would mean for us.
 In the final section He highlights what the cross meant for God.
 As Warren Wiersbe observes, "These verses in chapter 53 show us the Godward side of the cross."
+[2]